autogluon/autogluon/docs/tutorials/multimodal/multimodal-faq.md

 We provide two options:
 1. Utilizing multiple image columns in a dataframe.
-2. Concatenating multiple image paths with semicolons.
+2. Concatenating multiple image paths with semicolons and putting them into one dataframe column.

 These options can be used individually or in combination.
 During processing, we pass all images through a single image backbone and average their features and logits to obtain the final representation or prediction.
+Note that for option 2, the maximum number of images allowed for one dataframe column can be controlled via hyperparameter `timm_image.max_img_num_per_col`, which has a default value of 2.

 ## How does AutoGluon MultiModal handle multiple text columns in a dataframe?